 Pros & Cons

-- Rugged, durable construction that designed to withstand wear and tear, as well as protect the microphone’s internal components
+- Rugged, durable construction that is designed to withstand wear and tear, as well as protect the microphone’s internal components

 - A dynamic microphone designed specifically for recording vocals

 - Operates with a cardioid pickup pattern that concentrates on vocals and eliminates background noise